Skip to contents

 scale_colour_discrete(guide = "none") +

-facet_wrap(~comp, scales = "free")
+facet_wrap(vars(comp), scales = "free")

 Combine PK and PD models

 As shown above, a PK-PD model can be written as a single set of differential equations.
 However, we often develop PK and PD models separately and e.g. want to plug various PK models into existing PD models.
-In PKPDsim you can two or more model parts separately in a list to the code argument:
+In PKPDsim you can specify two or more model parts separately in a list to the code argument:

 pkpd <- new_ode_model(